jdf/processing.py/README.markdown

 I shared my experience with Processing creators
-[Ben Fry](http://benfry.com/) and [Casey Reas](http://reas.com/), and they told me that, indeed, the original Processing was a fork of ["Design by Numbers"](http://dbn.media.mit.edu/), with Python and Scheme support hacked in.
+[Ben Fry](http://benfry.com/) and [Casey Reas](http://reas.com/), and they told me that, indeed, the original Processing was a fork of ["Design By Numbers"](http://dbn.media.mit.edu/), with Python and Scheme support hacked in.
 Support for a multi-lingual programming environment was always part of the plan, so they were enthusiastic about any new attempt at the problem.